nigel-bruce-khan/BEASTLAB22/assignment5/report/README.md

 |User Statically Defined Tracing|Static tracepoints for user-level programs and applications.|
 |Dynamic Tracing|Software can be dynamically instrumented, creating events in any location.|

 We listed the events whose measurements will help us with the performance analysis and gather the necessary data for the roofline model, specially for the _operational intensity_ (FLOP/byte).
+Since triad is a memory bound problem, and matrix multiplication a computer bound, we look for events that account for data transfers in different levels and flops.

 - cpu-cycles OR cpu/cpu-cycles/: The counter increments on every CPU cycle
 - mem-loads OR cpu/mem-loads/ (Icelake): Counts all retired load instructions.
 This event accounts for SW prefetch instructions for loads.